sagemathinc/cocalc/src/dev/laptop/README.md

 From the `src/` directory:

-- run `source smv-env && npm run make`
+- run `source smc-env && npm run make`

 ## Install the Python libraries